adq8z9/le_accounting_nip/README.md

 Even if full public accounting on nostr probably doesn't make sense in most cases, there might be some use cases.
 E.g.
-- Relaying batch transations between different sub-systems over nostr relays in a gift wrap (interface) (?)
+- Relaying batch transations between different sub-systems over nostr relays in a gift wrap (as interface) (?)
 - Accounting in a NIP-29 relay-based private group (?)
 - (...?)